 - Class cuts - Falsely informing the school about the reason for the absence - Absences that have not been pre-arranged and pre-approved as excused. - Absences when the school has not been notified during the absence (the exception to this would be an emergency) (refer to letter F in this policy). - D. Students whose absences are excused will be allowed to make up the schoolwork missed and receive full credit for the missed school work.
 It is the responsibility of the student to initiate a procedure with the student's teacher to complete the work missed.
-School work missed because of absences must be made up within two times the number of days absent, not to exceed ten calendar days.
+School work missed because of absences must be made up within the number of days missed plus one, not to exceed ten calendar days.
 The time allowed for make-up work may be extended at the discretion of the classroom teacher. - 1.
 Students will report to the office to receive a make up slip for excused absences. - E. Students must be in attendance at school for one-half a day in order to participate in school activities that day.
-Only the principal can approve absences for more than 1/2 day in order for the student to participate. - F. In the case of illness it is the responsibility of the parent to notify the school secretary as soon as the parent knows the student will not be attending school on that day. - G. Truancy-Unexcused Absences

-Work missed due to unexcused absences will not be made up.
-Students may also be subject to additional disciplinary action for truancy including suspension, expulsion, and consideration of loss of credit.

-Definition of truant: Students are expected to be in attendance every day of the school calendar.
+Only the principal can approve absences for more than 1⁄2 day in order for the student to participate. - F. In the case of illness it is the responsibility of the parent to notify the school secretary as soon as the parent knows the student will not be attending school on that day.
+Phone calls will be made to parents if a student is absent from school. - G. Truancy-Unexcused Absences - Work missed due to unexcused absences will not be made up.
+Students may also be subject to additional disciplinary action for truancy including suspension, expulsion, and consideration of loss of credit. - Definition of truant: Students are expected to be in attendance every day of the school calendar.
 In accordance with 299.8 of the Iowa Code.
-Any child of compulsory attendance age who fails to attend school as required and is considered unexcused, shall be deemed to be a truant.

-According to Iowa Code, 299.5A, if a parent, guardian refuses to accept the school's attempt to assure the child's attendance the attendance issue shall be referred to the county attorney for mediation or prosecution.)
+Any child of compulsory attendance age who fails to attend school as required and is considered unexcused, shall be deemed to be a truant. - According to Iowa Code, 299.5A, if a parent, guardian refuses to accept the school's attempt to assure the child's attendance the attendance issue shall be referred to the county attorney for mediation or prosecution.) - H. Tardy